Logo

 • Floating spreads

-• Widening is common around news or heavy volatility
+• Widening is common around major news releases or heavy volatility

 Commissions